PaulRBerg/prb-contracts/README.md

 - Tested with [Buidler](https://github.com/nomiclabs/buidler) and [Waffle](https://github.com/EthWorks/Waffle)

 I created this library for my own use, in order to avoid having to maintain the same contracts in different repositories.
-If you find it useful too, that's a win for the both of us.
+If you find it useful too, it's a win for the both of us.

 ## Caveat